Udayagiri and Khandagiri caves: Count of the caves

 B. M. Barua, based on a reading of line 14 of the Hathi Gumpha inscription, declared that a total of 117 caves were excavated by Kharavela and others on the Kumari hill (Udayagiri).
 Marshall has counted more than 35 caves in both the hills, while M.M.
 Ganguli has enumerated only 27 caves.

 The number of existing caves at Udayagiri is 18, while Khandagiri has 15.
 The local names of the existing caves are listed below, numbered according to the enumeration of the Archaeological Survey of India.

 The famous caves

 In Udayagiri, Hathi Gumpha (cave 14) and Ganesha Gumpha (cave 10) are especially well known for their historically important sculptures and reliefs.
 Raninka Na'ara (Queen's Palace Cave, Cave 1) is also an extensively carved cave and elaborately embellished with sculptural friezes.
 Khandagiri offers a fine view back over Bhubaneswar from its summit.
 The Ananta Cave (Cave 3) depicts carved figures of women, elephants, athletes, and geese carrying flowers.

-Caves at Udayagiri
+Udayagiri caves

 The Udayagiri hills are on the right-hand side as the visitor approaches from Bhubaneswar.
 Compared to Khandagiri, Udayagiri offers more beautiful and better maintained cave shrines.
 There are 18 caves in Udayagiri: